CBSE 10th, 12th Board Exam 2021 - Check the Perfect Study Timetable to Score High Marks in Exam

 6. Be Affirm to Stick to Your Timetable

 It might be easy to create a good study schedule but the toughest job is to stick to the same.
 Students might fail to adhere to the schedule after matching to it for a few days.
 The reason for this can be a schedule which is too intense to offer a little down time.
-So the study timetable you prepare must have a room for social or physical activities in addition to study to create a balance.
+So the study timetable you prepare must have a room for social or physical activities in addition to study.
 So if your mind gets distracted from the study plan you prepared, try to improvise it with some recreational ideas to keep yourself away from the boredom and make it easier to follow the study schedule without a miss.